-Clothing is given a UPF protection rating through a couple of different factors: construction, dyes, and treatments.
-By careful selection of fiber type, such as nylon and polyester, which both do a great job of repelling the sun's rays, and a dense, tight weave, the fabric itself can let very few rays of UV light through.
+Clothing is given a UPF protection rating based off of a couple of different factors: construction, dyes, and treatments.
+By careful selection of fiber type, such as nylon and polyester, both of which do a great job of repelling the sun's rays, and a dense, tight weave, the fabric itself can let very few rays of UV light through.
 Certain dyes also affect the amount of radiation that can penetrate through the garment.
 The color has no effect, but the dye itself, which can be engineered for UV sun protection, adds to the garment's rating.
 Lastly, specific chemical treatments can be added to the clothing to boost its rating.

 Do you even need clothes with a UPF Factor?

 All clothes protect against the sun's rays to some degree, and most likely you have never gotten a sunburn underneath your shirt.
 However, certain skin types, such as people who are very fair-skinned, may benefit from extra protection from UPF rated clothes.
-Certain regions of the world may require extra sun protection, such as near the equator or areas near water and snowfields.
+Certain regions of the world may require extra sun protection, such as equatorial regions or areas near water and snowfields.
 People who spend a great deal of time at altitude, where the sun's rays are more intense, may demand more from their clothing.
-Wearing clothing with a UPF rating is not essential for spending time outdoors, but it does assure that you are exposing yourself to less harmful rays.
+Wearing clothing with a UPF rating is not essential for spending time outdoors, but it does ensure that you are exposed to less harmful radiation.

-Color can be an over-looked consideration when selecting an outdoor garment.
-Most people pick the color of their pants or other clothing based upon style, that is, what colors they like the best, but in reality, choosing the right colored outdoor clothing can make a big difference in the garment's performance and also how you will feel in different conditions with it on.
+Color can be an overlooked aspect when selecting an outdoor garment.
+Most people pick the color of their pants or other clothing based on style, that is, what looks the best, but in reality, color can make a big difference in the garment's performance as well as how you will feel in different conditions.
 Luckily, all of the pants in our review come in many different colors, so this shouldn't affect which garment you select, but it is something to consider once you have chosen the pair you want to buy.